India restricts import of laptop, computers to push local manufacturing

 India has been trying to push local manufacturing by giving production-linked incentives in over two dozen sectors, including electronics.

-The incentive scheme is key to India's ambitions to become a powerhouse in the global electronics supply chain, with the country targeting annual production worth $300 billion by 2026.
+The incentive scheme is key to India's ambitions to become a powerhouse in the global electronics supply chain, with the country targeting annual production worth US$300 billion by 2026.

-Dell, Acer, Samsung, LG Electronics, Apple Inc, Lenovo and HP Inc are some of the key companies selling laptops in the Indian market and a substantial portion are imported from countries such as China.
+Dell, Acer, Samsung, LG Electronics, Apple, Lenovo and HP Inc are some of the key companies selling laptops in the Indian market and a substantial portion are imported from countries such as China.

 Shares of Indian electronic maker Dixon Technologies rose over 5 per cent on the news.